cpeditor/cpeditor/src/Settings/README.md

     * ...

-param and default can use any structure that allowed in yaml. `genSettings.py` will handle it.
+param and default can use any structure that allowed in yaml. `genSettings.cpp` will handle it.

 To prevent misparsing of string, we use following rules: